FastComments/fastcomments-blog/src/content/(10-16-2020) Comments Are Now Editable With FastComments.md

 If the anonymous commenter closes their browser, they won't be able to edit their comment unless they click the magic link sent to their email.

-For additional security, temporary edit key it will be invalidated on any attempt to guess the key incorrectly.
+For additional security, the temporary edit key will be invalidated on any attempt to guess the key incorrectly.

 #### Why Now, after so long?